owl-lab/owl_guide/README.md

 pip install sphinxcontrib.bibtex
 ```

 **Step 4**: When you finish installing all the dependencies, you need some configuration so the parser can find the Owl's source files.
-Enter into `owl_guide` root directory, edit the second line to make sure `API_SRC` points to the Owl's `src` folder.
+Open `Makefile` and edit the second line to make sure `API_SRC` points to the Owl's `src` folder.
 The following is an example on my laptop.

 ```bash
 # Please only configure API_SRC to point to correct Owl src folder.